 What products are used the most in hardscape construction?

-We are seeing a swing back to natural stone and old fashion brick.
-This is not to say pavers and precast products are out, just that many are choosing the charm, longevity and value available with these classic products.
+We see a swing back to natural stone and old fashion brick.
+This is not to say pavers and precast products are out, just that many are choosing the charm, longevity, and value available with these classic products.